maohliang/nus.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Transportation, GitHub University, 2023
+* Ph.D in Traffic Information Engineering \& Control, School of Navigation, Wuhan University of Technology, 2023
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Traffic and Transport Engineering, School of Navigation, Wuhan University of Technology, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Civil Engineering, School of Engineering and Technology, Hubei University of Technology, 2012

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Spring 2024: Research Fellow
-  * Github University
+  * Department of Civil and Environmental Engineering, National University of Singapore
-  * Duties includes: Updates and improvements to template
+  * Duties includes:
-  * Supervisor: The Users
+  * Supervisor: Prof. Meng Qiang

-* Fall 2015: Research Assistant
+* Fall 2015: Research Engineering
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * Github University
+  * Department of Civil and Environmental Engineering, National University of Singapore
-  * Duties included: Tagging issues
+  * Duties included:
-  * Supervisor: Professor Git
+  * Supervisor: Prof. Meng Qiang

 Skills
 ======
 * Skill 1